Blog

 • Severe liver disease

-Jevtana injection is available as a kit that contains:
+Jevtana is available for prostate cancer patients as a kit that contains:

 • Cabazitaxel injection 60 mg/1.5 ml in a single-dose vial.
 The liquid is viscous and clear yellow to brownish-yellow.